The-Daily-Tar-Heel/ncsbe-lib/python/README.md

 const allData = ncsbe.dataSet;

 for (const contest of allData) {
   // Compute the hash for the current contest data.
 We used Node's built-in crypto module. const currentHash = hashService.computeHash(contest);

   // Get the previous hash from our database, stored in its own collection, keyed by name of the contest. const previousHash = await hashService.getPreviousHash(contestName);

   // Did anything change?
 If not, skip this contest. if (currentHash === previousHash) {
-        logger.info(
-            `No changes detected for contest '${contest.contestName}'.`,
+    logger.info(`No changes detected for contest '${contest.contestName}'.`);
-        );
     continue;
   }

   //...rest of the function handling updating database }
 ```